-More about the project’s history
+More about the monastery’s history

 Ajahn Chah in Massachusetts

 On a trip to visit his parents in 1976 – his first return to the West after ten years as a monk under the guidance of Ajahn Chah – Ajahn Sumedho stopped in Massachusetts to visit Jack Kornfield, who had also spent some time as a monk with Ajahn Chah, and see the new meditation center he had helped set up called the Insight Meditation Society (IMS).
-In the wake of the communist take-overs in Laos and Cambodia – very near to Ajahn Chah’s monastery in Ubon, Thailand – and with a strong communist resistance at the time in Thailand itself, Ajahn Sumedho was keeping an eye out for potential interest in a forest monastery in a Western country where the young Sangha of Western monks he was responsible for at Wat Pah Nanachat (the ‘International Forest Monastery’ near Ajahn Chah) could potentially be relocated if needed.
+In the wake of the communist take-overs in Laos and Cambodia – very near to Ajahn Chah’s monastery in Ubon, Thailand – and with a strong communist resistance at the time in Thailand itself, Ajahn Sumedho was keeping an eye out for potential interest in a forest monastery in a Western country where the young sangha of Western monks he was responsible for at Wat Pah Nanachat (the ‘International Forest Monastery’ near Ajahn Chah) could potentially be relocated if needed.
 In the event, Ajahn Sumedho continued back to Thailand, stopping in London for what would be a consequential stay at the premises of the English Sangha Trust – resulting in the invitation for Ajahn Sumedho’s move to the UK.

 A long-standing invitation

-In around 1998 a group of interested New Englanders invited Ajahn Sumedho’s Sangha to consider establishing a branch monastery in the area.
+In around 1998 a group of interested New Englanders invited Ajahn Sumedho’s sangha to consider establishing a branch monastery in the area.
 Having seen Abhayagiri Buddhist Monastery take shape as the result of a similar invitation made by supporters in California about a decade earlier, the group, which was largely based in the Boston area, adopted the name Buddhaparisa, and made a formal invitation to the monastic community in Europe to support the establishment of a new monastery in the Northeast.
 Although the Sangha’s response, while supportive in principle, was one of hesitation to start any new monasteries at that time as the monastic community was spread quite thin, Buddhaparisa undertook to support the visits of monks and nuns from the Ajahn Chah community whenever they were in the area.

-Over the years as monks and nuns from the Ajahn Chah Sangha have visited Boston, Buddhaparisa has duly made arrangements for supporting their stay.
+Over the years as monks and nuns from the Ajahn Chah sangha have visited Boston, Buddhaparisa has duly made arrangements for supporting their stay.
 This has included building a small hut (kuti) for Ajahn Sucitto to stay in for a month-long self-retreat, as well as hosting and driving the many nuns and monks who have visited on their way to and from leading retreats at IMS.

 In 2009 Ajahn Jayanto, who is from Boston, expressed a willingness to be involved in exploring the prospects for a monastery in Massachusetts or the New England area.
 The idea was proposed that, without funds and absent the donation of a property suitable for a forest monastery, a first step could be taken in the same way that Ajahn Amaro began in San Francisco when beginning the monastery in California which eventually became Abhayagiri.
 That is, he and one or two monks could begin spending temporary periods in Massachusetts as a way of gauging interest and support for the idea.